vlshyna/charity-growth-project/README.md

 One of the current challenges is therefore not only the direct cost of caring for the animals, but also reaching enough people who are willing and able to support the foundation.

----

 ## 🔎 Current Situation

-The foundation currently has a presence on social media, primarily through Instagram (@karpovich_liza__, UA:Засновник фонду Фрі Хорсес, ENG:Founder of the Free Horses Foundation).
+The foundation currently has a presence on social media, primarily through Instagram

-However, most of the available information about the foundation is concentrated within the social media page itself.

 This creates several potential problems: